 With the Yammer software, Microsoft puts itself in a position to improve the ESN capabilities in its communication and collaboration products like Office, SharePoint and Lync, an area in which Microsoft has been seen as trailing competitors.

-Microsoft didn't give specifics as to how it might integrate Yammer's technology into its products.
-It said Yammer will continue to develop its software, maintaining "its commitment to simplicity, innovation and cross-platform experiences."
+In its announcement, Microsoft didn't give specifics as to how it might integrate Yammer's technology into its products.
+Microsoft said Yammer will continue to develop its software, maintaining "its commitment to simplicity, innovation and cross-platform experiences."
 Microsoft will also work to accelerate Yammer's adoption in conjunction with complementary Microsoft products like SharePoint, Office 365, Dynamics and Skype.

 No timetable was given for the closing of the deal, which is subject to regulatory and other approvals.
 News of a possible deal between Microsoft and Yammer emerged on June 14, when, citing anonymous sources, Bloomberg reported that Microsoft was in advanced talks to acquire Yammer for about US$1 billion.